schifferedson/Single-Page-Design-Portfolio/README.md

 I learned how to use the css root to store colors and not repeat them in the code, in addition to practicing javascript in an attempt to create a slide.
 It wasn't very good but it's progress in my learning. 😁

-**Note: Delete this note and the content within this section and replace with your own learnings.**

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 ## Author

 - Frontend Mentor - [@schifferedson]([https://www.frontendmentor.io/profile/yourusername](https://www.frontendmentor.io/profile/schifferedson))